cse264/final-project/README.md

 * Must deploy your application in some publicly accessible way (Heroku, Digital Ocean, AWS, etc)

 ### Instructions
-Build your team and write a document describing your application to me by Wed, March 31, 2021.
+Build your team and write a document describing your application to me by Tuesday, OCT 19, 2021.
 I will approve your web application idea.
 In your paper, include:
 * the name of your application
 * name and roles of all your team members
 * its functionality